andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 <h4 class="article-subheader">Tim Wendelboe</h4>
-On my final day in Norway, my dalliance with the
-<a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=technology" target="_blank" rel="noopener noreferrer">Norsk Teknisk Technology Museum</a>
-would prove to be my penultimate stop before my Copenhagen-bound ferry.
-Before I board the boat I have one more stop.
-While I was chatting with Talor she said I had to stop at Tim's shop before I leave, an ultimatum to which I will happily oblige.
+On my final day in Norway, I have one more stop before I board the boat.
+While I was chatting with Talor she implored me to stop at Tim's shop before I leave, an ultimatum to which I will happily oblige.

+As I leave the
+<a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=technology" target="_blank" rel="noopener noreferrer">Technology Museum</a>
-As I leave the Technology Museum I hop aboard the 11N train bound for Jernbanetorget.
+I hop aboard the 11N train bound for
+Jernbanetorget.
 A half hour later I jump off at the Sofienbergparken stop for the 3 block schlep over cobblestones with my backpack and rollerbag.